Bricklayers for increased sensitivity in 3D printed strain gauge

 Project description:

-This BSc assignment will explore this concept further by investigating the effect of non-planar 3D printing upon the interfaces and their piezo-resistive behavior in the application of a strain sensor.
-Potentially the existing in-situ monitoring setup can be adapted to further study the properties of the interface, depending on print configurations.
+This BSc assignment will explore this concept further by investigating the effect of non-planar 3D printing upon the interfaces and their piezo-resistive behaviour in the application of a strain sensor.
+Potentially, the existing in-situ monitoring setup can be adapted to further study the properties of the interface, depending on print configurations.